vikashPirth/voice-skill-sdk/docs/howtos/create_new_skill.md

 download and unpack a source distribution:
 ```
-pip download --no-deps --no-binary :all: skill-sdk
+pip download --no-deps --no-binary :all: skill-sdk &&
 tar xvzf skill-sdk-*.tar.gz
 ```

-2. Switch to the SDK directory.
+2. Change to the SDK directory.
 3. Run the command `python setup.py new_skill`.
 4. Name your skill (My Awesome Skill).
 5. Set the programming language or hit `<enter>` for Python.